applivery/applivery-ios-sdk/README.md

 ### Step 1

-First add the framework with "Embed & Sign" flag and be sure that is included in "Build Phases" -> "Embed Frameworks"
+First add the framework with "Embed & Sign" flag (under "<Your Target\>" -> "General" -> "Frameworks, Libraries, and Embedded Content") and be sure that it is included in "Build Phases" -> "Embed Frameworks"

 ### Step 2